Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnTransitionEnd(is_multiplayer)`

 ## `OnFirstSingleplayerJoin`

-### Description

-Called upon first entering a single player game.
+`Called upon first entering a single player game.`

 ### Methods:

 * `OnFirstSingleplayerJoin()`

 ## `OnModderDetected`

-### Description

-Called when a modder is detected in the session.
+`Called when a modder is detected in the session.`

 | Argument | Type          | Description  |
 | -------- | ------------- | ------------ |